French Louisianians: Arkansas Creoles

 The Quapaw reached their historical territory, the area of the confluence of the Arkansas and Mississippi rivers, at least by the mid-17th century.
 The Illinois and other Algonquian-speaking peoples to the northeast referred to these people as the Akansea or Akansa, referring to geography and meaning "land of the downriver people".
 As French explorers Jacques Marquette and Louis Jolliet encountered and interacted with the Illinois before they did the Quapaw, they adopted this exonym for the more westerly people.
 In their language, they referred to them as Arcansas.
 English-speaking settlers who arrived later in the region adopted the name used by the French, and adapted it to English spelling conventions.

+The Arkansas Post (Poste de Arkansea; Puesto de Arkansas), officially the Arkansas Post National Memorial, was the first European settlement located along the Mississippi River, in the Mississippi Alluvial Plain, and in the present-day U.S. state of Arkansas.
+In 1686, Henri de Tonti established it on behalf of Louis XIV of France for the purpose of trading with the Quapaw Nation.

+During the fur trade years, Arkansas Post was protected by a series of fortifications.
+The forts and associated settlements were located at four known sites and possibly a fifth.

+The French, Spanish, and Americans, who acquired the territory in 1803 with the Louisiana Purchase, considered the site of strategic value.
+It was the capital of Arkansas from 1819 until 1821 when the territorial government relocated to Little Rock.

 Écore Fabre (Fabre's Bluff) was started as a trading post by the Frenchman Fabre and was one of the first European settlements in south-central Arkansas.
 While the area was nominally ruled by the Spanish from 1763 to 1789, following French defeat in the Seven Years' War, they did not have many colonists in the area and did not interfere with the French.
 The United States acquired the Louisiana Purchase in 1803, which stimulated migration of English-speaking settlers to this area.
 They renamed Écore Fabre as Camden.

 During years of colonial rule of New France, many of the ethnic French fur traders and voyageurs had an amicable relationship with the Quapaw, as they did with many other trading tribes.
-Many Quapaw women and French men married and had families together, creating a métis (mixed French and Indigenous) population.
+Many Quapaw women and French men married and had families together, creating a métis (mixed French and Indigenous) population known as Arkansas Creoles.
 Pine Bluff, Arkansas, for example, was founded by Joseph Bonne, a man of Quapaw-French métis ancestry.